dineshswamy/dineshswamy.github.io/_posts/2014-08-13-co-curricular.md

 	<h2>Information management system for SVCE Co-curricular activities</h2>

 	<div class="short-description">

-	This is did during my final year at college burning all my free time .
-But i ve gained lot of experience doing this.
+	I did this project for <b>Dr.SusanElias , Dean of Co-Curricular activities , SVCE</b>  , during my final year at  college.

+	Managing information about co-curricular activities inside my college was very paperish , so she decided to make a web portal where each and every event  that happens inside the college gets logged into database .</br>

+	Almost all details about the event gets logged , the form has 15+ fields . </br>

+	Some of the highlights in this project are <b>AutoSave,ImagePreview before upload , CRUD for all information entered</b>.</br>

 	</div>
 	{% assign  key = 'svcecocurricular' %}
 	{% assign screenshots = site.data.project_apps_data[key] %}